rabbitmq/rabbitmq-website/site/oauth2-examples.md

 * `rabbitmq.write:uaa_vhost/x-*` grants `write` permissions on `uaa_vhost` on any *resource* that starts with `x-`
 * `rabbitmq.tag:monitoring` grants `monitoring` *user tag*

-> Be aware that we have used `rabbitmq` resource_server_id in the sample scopes.
+> Be aware that you have used `rabbitmq` resource_server_id in the sample scopes.
 RabbitMQ must be configured with this same `resource_server_id`.
 Check out [conf/symmetric_keys/rabbitmq.config](rabbitmq.config)

 ### About signing key required to configure RabbitMQ

-This section is only to explain one of things we need to take care to configure RabbitMQ with OAuth 2.0 auth-backend.
+This section is only to explain one of things you need to take care to configure RabbitMQ with OAuth 2.0 auth-backend.
 Do not run any of the commands explained on this section.
-They are all included in the `make` commands we will cover in the following sections.
+They are all included in the `make` commands you will cover in the following sections.

-To configure OAuth 2.0 plugin in RabbitMQ we need to obtain the JWT signing key used by UAA when it issues JWT tokens.
+To configure OAuth 2.0 plugin in RabbitMQ you need to obtain the JWT signing key used by UAA when it issues JWT tokens.
 But our `admin` client does not have yet the right *authority* (`uaa.resource`) to get that signing key.
-We are going to "auto" grant it ourselves:
+You are going to "auto" grant it ourselves:

 <pre class="lang-bash">
 uaac client update admin --authorities "clients.read clients.secret clients.write uaa.admin clients.admin scim.write scim.read uaa.resource"
 </pre>

-And now we retrieve the signing key:
+And now you retrieve the signing key:

 <pre class="lang-bash">
 uaac signing key -c admin -s adminsecret